 If you’re unfamiliar with social media influencing, all you have to do is read last week’s post and scroll through any social media feed to notice brand ambassadors representing the image, authority, and reputation of a multitude of companies.
-From athletic wear, to fitness foods, to cosmetics, to outdoor equipment… social media influencers promote it all.
+From athletic wear, to fitness foods, to cosmetics, to outdoor equipment… a social media influencer can promote it all.
 Though on the surface, it may appear as easy as snapping a photo and writing a clever caption, there is so much more to success as a brand ambassador.

 An Eye for Influencing